adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 ![](/images/classifying_factory.png)

-With this messier factory data, I applied the same metric set as with the shapes, and achieved a 78% prediction accuracy: this is a much better-than-random baseline but there's still room for improvement.
+With this messier factory data, I applied the same metric set as with the shapes, and achieved a 78% prediction accuracy: this is a much better-than-random baseline, to be improved upon in the future; the classifier was scoring only around 50% prediction accuracy on the raw trajectories.
 As you can see in the above plot, there is some clustering by label, but it's not as well separated as with the shapes trajectories.

 # **An abstract distance metric**